 When silent operation is on, all the radio's audible tones are turned off, and only channel traffic can be heard.

 To turn silent operation on or off:

-1 Select Menu>Radio settings> Alert settings>Silent operation.
+1 Press Menu and select Radio settings > Alert settings > Silent operation.

 2 In the Silent Operation menu, scroll to either On or Off and press Select.